Magisk-Modules-Repo/BluetoothLibraryPatcher/README.md

 - Add support for chinese/global snapdragon on Pie
 - Add support for chinese/global S/N9 snapdragon on Q & simplify the hexpatch

+### v1.8

+- Add support for A6, A10, A80, some S10e and N10 variants
+- Apply the only known qcom fix to all of them
+- Add some checks to avoid false negatives